Check back soon!

-Will Pierce will discuss LPL’s work shedding light on the Chicago Police Department’s algorithmic mass surveillance at the University of Ottawa Department of Criminology in Ontario, Canada.
-The event is part of a week of special events celebrating the department’s 50th anniversary.
+Member Will Pierce discussed LPL’s work shedding light on the Chicago Police Department’s algorithmic mass surveillance at the University of Ottawa Department of Criminology in Ontario, Canada.
+Pierce was invited as part of a week of special events celebrating the department’s 50th anniversary.

 At SSN 2018 in Aarhus, Denmark, Will Pierce gave a presentation on “Predestination and Prediction: State Surveillance in Reformation England,” exploring the relationships between historical forms of surveillance and present-day issues like predictive policing and the racialized impact of algorithmic decision-making.

 LPL members attended this conference—held in memory of the late Aaron Swartz at the Internet Archive in San Fransisco—where they led and participated in a SecureDrop hackathon.

 Hosted by by Georgetown Law, the conference focused on the policing and surveillance of black communities.
 LPL Director Freddy Martinez gave a primer on Stingray devices, also known as IMSI catchers, and their role in the monitoring of the black community.

 At Chaos Computer Club (#32C3), Jennifer Helsby, CTO of Lucy Parsons Labs, presented on the mass quantities of data being incorporated into predictive systems.
 While these algorithms operate in the dark their use has had many consequences, both intentional and unintentional.
 Her talk covered issues of fairness and accountability involved in controlling algorithms for media, policy, and policing.